 New Environment, New Allergens

 Keep in mind seasonality and weather conditions also play a role in local allergens.
-If you’re moving to Nashville or anywhere else in the south spring is the high season for allergies.
+If you’re anywhere else in the south spring is the high season for allergies.
 In some areas of the country, strong winds can also bring allergens from another state hundreds of miles away.